 Figure 8 exhibits the distribution of the translational/rotational temperature calculated at the computational domain.
-The peak of translational/rotational temperature reaches the approximated value of 8,750 K at the configuration nose and this value is observed along the lower and upper surfaces of the geometry.
+The peak of translational/rotational temperature reaches the approximated value of 8,797 K at the configuration nose and this value is observed along the lower and upper surfaces of the geometry.

 Figure 9 presents the vibrational temperature distribution calculated at the computational domain.
-Its peak, at the configuration nose, reaches an approximated value of 5,403 K. The effective temperature to the calculation of the dissociation and recombination reactions, T{rrc} , is equal approximately to 6,876 K, which guarantees that processes of dissociation of O2 and N2 can be captured by the employed formulation.
+Its peak, at the configuration nose, reaches an approximated value of 5,401 K. The effective temperature to the calculation of the dissociation and recombination reactions, $T{\rm rrc}$, is equal approximately to 6,893 K, which guarantees that processes of dissociation of O_2 and N_2 can be captured by the employed formulation.
 This value of effective temperature to the viscous reactive simulations is superior to that obtained in the inviscid case.
 Good symmetry characteristics are observed in these figures.

-Figure 10 exhibits the mass fraction distribution of the five chemical species under study along the geometry stagnation line.
-As can be observed, enough dissociation of the N2 and O2 occurs, with the consequent meaningful increase of the N, of the NO and of the O in the gaseous mixture.
-This behaviour is expected due to the temperature peak reached in the calculation domain.
+Figure 10 exhibits the mass fraction distribution of the seven chemical species under study along the geometry stagnation line.
+As can be observed, enough dissociation of the N2 and O2 occurs, with the consequent meaningful increase of the N and of the NO, with reduction of the mass fraction of the O, in the gaseous mixture.
+The behaviour of the N and of the NO is expected due to the temperature peak reached in the calculation domain.
+The O reduction is also expected due to the formation of the NO+.
 The biggest absolute increase in the formation of a species was due to the NO, while, in relative terms, was due to the N. As can also be noted, the mass fraction of the NO tends to assume a constant value at the configuration nose.
 This is due to the same behaviour observed in the mass fraction distributions of the N and O, close to the configuration nose (constancy).